 There’s yet another church located at the back of the Compromisso Maritimo, this time it’s a 17th century one, the Nossa Senhora da Soledade.
 The entire area around these buildings feature narrow, cobbled streets and a wide variety of shops and of course the ever-present pavement cafes which are perfectly located to get a nice break from the sightseeing.

 While we are talking here about a fishing town, Olhao doesn’t actually have a beach because it is located on the Ria Formosa system of lagoons, however the ferry services can take you to wherever you’ll want to reach nearby.
-Another option would be to employ some Olhao car hire services and just drive for yourself to wherever you want to go.
+Another option would be to employ some Olhao car hire services and just drive for yourself to wherever you want to go in case you want to visit near by cities like Faro or Tavira.

 There are obviously many things to see and do here, and let’s not forget that you will be on the Algarve coast, the weather will most likely be wonderful and the people welcoming, also the surrounding countryside can offer a lot of interesting places to see and adventure in.